 These are the real numbers.
 Draw whatever conclusions you like.
 Me?
 I’m gonna pick and stick with 8%.
 Whether I’m projecting my own portfolio value or someone else’s, I’m gonna use 8%.

 In fact, if you want to be safe, you should go ahead and operate on the premise that the S&P 500 averages 8%.
 All of your long-term planning decisions should be based on this, and nothing higher.
 Unfortunately, many investment, insurance, and retirement projections that are used to sell products and concepts are based on several averages higher than 8%.
 This is a shame.
 Especially when the consumer has absolutely no concept of what the real averages are.

 I took some time this week to ask some industry colleagues their thoughts on this issue.
 Some still show 12%, some show 10%, and a great deal of them show somewhere in the range of 8%.

-"If someone is relying on a 12% return to get them to retirement or pay for their kid’s college and that return doesn’t materialize, they are in a world of hurt with very limited and unattractive options.
-7% (assumed rate of return) allows me to focus on what a client can control: their savings rate," notes fee-only financial advisor Brent Perry from Piedmont Financial Advisors.
+“If someone is relying on a 12% return to get them to retirement or pay for their kid’s college and that return doesn’t materialize, they are in a world of hurt with very limited and unattractive options.
+7% (assumed rate of return) allows me to focus on what a client can control: their savings rate,” noted one fee-only financial advisor.

 If you ever want to retire or fund college for your children, then you will need to invest your money in something.
 Does that something have to be the stock market?
 No, not necessarily.
 But if you do use the stock market, proceed cautiously with reasonable expectations.